TF 51/5 Directorate of Logistics is recognized as Logistics Unit of the Year (Small Unit)

 |0

-This work, TF 51/5 Directorate of Logistics is recognized as Logistics Unit of the Year (Small Unit), by SSgt Victor Mancilla, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, TF 51/5 Directorate of Logistics is recognized as Logistics Unit of the Year (Small Unit), by 1LT Joel Onemu, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-TF 51/5 Directorate of Logistics is recognized as Logistics Unit of the Year (Small Unit)

 LEAVE A COMMENT